stefan-schindler/rap-e4-maven-tycho-example/README.md

-# rap-e4-maven-tycho-example
+# Eclipse RAP E4 Maven Tycho Example
 Working Maven Tycho build setup of example Eclipse RAP with E4 Workbench project.
+The output is a `.war` that can be deployed to a servlet container, e.g. *Apache Tomcat*.
+*Currently works only for Windows target platform.*

+## Running build
+Just go to the root directory and run `mvn clean verify`.
+Results are output in the `releng/..product/target` folder.